 ABOUT THE AUTHOR

-Betsy Randall is a freelance tutor and part-time researcher at Termpapereasy.
-Her hobby is Eastern Philosophy and she has a Master Degree.
-Betsy likes writing on social and behaviors’ problems, philosophy, and education topics.
+Betsy Randall is a freelance tutor and part-time researcher who holds an MD in Eastern Philosophy.
+Betsy likes writing about social issues, philosophy, and education.